HunterKart/proficiency-faculty-evaluation/docs/prd.md

     -   **Goal:** To implement the asynchronous data analysis pipeline and provide all user roles with intuitive, role-based dashboards featuring clear, comparable data visualizations of evaluation results.
 -   **Epic 6: AI-Powered Actionable Intelligence**
     -   **Goal:** To empower faculty and department heads with advanced, AI-generated suggestions and downloadable reports that translate evaluation data into actionable insights for professional development.
+-   **Epic 7: Support & Documentation**
+    -   **Goal:** To provide users with the necessary resources to understand and independently use the platform.

 ---